chartjunk/NLog.LoggingContext/README.md

 # NLog.LoggingScope
-`LoggingScope` aims to make it less of a pain to explore and discover the full story behind each log entry.
-By attaching context specific `ScopeIds` to entries, one can trivially filter through piles of trace and end up with only those entries that have a meaning in the current context.
+`LoggingScope` aims to make it less of a pain to explore and discover the full story behind log entries.
+By attaching context specific `ScopeIds` to entries, one can trivially filter through piles of trace and end up with only those entries that have a meaning in the context that is under investigation.

 # Getting started
-NuGet package (https://www.nuget.org/packages/NLog.LoggingScope/) is available via NPM
+NuGet package (https://www.nuget.org/packages/NLog.LoggingScope/) is available via NPM:
 ```
 install-package NLog.LoggingScope
 ```